 Usually, OKRs are set through these following steps:

-Lead Link of General Circle defines sets the company wide OKRs while collecting feedback from members of the organization.
+Lead Link of General Circle defines sets of the company-wide OKRs while collecting feedback from members of the organization.

 Lead Link of subcircle develop OKRs for their team.